-In addition to the above requirements special consideration shall be given to the loading cases which are extraordinary for propulsion units when compared with conventional propellers.
-Estimation of the loading cases must reflect the operational realities of the ship and the thrusters.
-In this respect, for example, the loads caused by impacts of ice blocks on the propeller hub of a pulling propeller must be considered.
-Also loads due to thrusters operating in an oblique angle to the flow must be considered.
-The steering mechanism, the fitting of the unit and the body of the thruster shall be designed to withstand the loss of a blade without damage.
-The plastic bending of a blade shall be considered in the propeller blade position, which causes the maximum load on the studied component.
+In addition to the above requirements, special consideration shall be given to those loading cases which are extraordinary for propulsion units when compared with conventional propellers.
+The estimation of load cases shall reflect the way the thrusters are intended to operate on the specific ship.
+In this respect, for example, the loads caused by the impacts of ice blocks on the propeller hub of a pulling propeller shall be considered.
+Furthermore, loads resulting from the thrusters operating at an oblique angle to the flow shall be considered.
+The steering mechanism, the fitting of the unit, and the body of the thruster shall be designed to withstand the loss of a blade without damage.
+The loss of a blade shall be considered for the propeller blade orientation which causes the maximum load on the component being studied.
+Typically, top-down blade orientation places the maximum bending loads on the thruster body.